What is Pulmonary Rehabilitation?

 Does insurance cover Pulmonary Rehabilitation?

 The majority of insurance companies will cover all, or a portion, of Pulmonary Rehab services.
-The Pulmonary rehab staff will let you know what your insurance coverage is, prior to starting with our program, but we do encourage you to call your insurance company as well for verification.
+We do encourage you to call your insurance company for verification of coverage.
 Please contact us if you have questions on what to talk to your insurance company about.

 We look forward to working with you and your family!
 Please call us with any questions about how to get started in Pulmonary Rehab.
 Our number is (920) 433-3626.